ChrisWhealy/parse-sap-odata/README.md

 You can specify your own value for `OUT_DIR` either by passing a value to `cargo`'s `--out_dir` flag, or by defining your own location in a `config.toml` file in the `./.cargo` directory.
 See [Cargo Configuration](https://doc.rust-lang.org/cargo/reference/config.html) for more details.

-All generated `struct`s implement `#[derive(Clone, Debug, Default)]`
+All generated `struct`s implement at least the following traits `#[derive(Clone, Debug, Default)]`

 ---

 ## Referencing Generated Output

-Since `cargo` runs the build script before compiling your application code, the source code of your application can reference the generated `structs` like this:
+In the source code of your application, you can reference the generated source code like this:

 ```rust
 // Include the generated code